 Nineteenth-Century American Literature; Poetry and Poetics; History of the Book, Literature and New Media; Law and Literature

-In 2019-20 she will be Distinguished Fellow in the Humanities at the Beinecke Library, Yale University.
+In 2019-20 she was Distinguished Fellow in the Humanities at the Beinecke Library, Yale University.

 36 Union Street, Room 208, College Ave Campus